ABDELLANI-Youcef/react-car-book-appointment/README.md

 - Edit an existing car;
 - Delete an existing car.

+The Account of the admin is:
+- email: youcefabdellani@gmail.com
+- password: 123456

 ## How to use the application

 In this Application, on the home page, the user gets the informations about the COVID-19 statistics (cases, deaths, and recoveries).
 The user can use the filter form to change the results to be shown.
 If the user wants to get more details about a specific country, he can click on the name of that country in order to access a page of details.
 There he finds the information about the country: